The Swan Archives

 ...but as Winslow approaches, we cut away, in an abrupt, ugly and decidedly un-De Palma/Hirsch-like cut, to the receptionist for a moment, and then, by the time we get back to Winslow, he's all the way in the reception area.

-Another sequence that suffered the Swan Song treatment is Beef's unveiling at the airport.
-Here, as Philbin approaches the plane, we can dimly see "Swan Song" written on the podium in the distance.
+Perhaps the most noticeable Swan Song deletion is in the airport scene.
+As Philbin approaches the plane, we can dimly see "Swan Song" written on the podium in the distance.

 (No, the guy on the right is not Meat Loaf.)